telerik/blazor-docs/troubleshooting/general-issues.md

 * The Telerik services are not registered on the app, a line similar to `services.AddTelerikBlazor();` is missing.
 You can read more about where you need to add that in the [What You Need - Project Configuration]({%slug getting-started/what-you-need%}#project-configuration) article section.

 * The application uses localization, or there is a code snippet that does (e.g., a grid with custom buttons that are localized, copied over from another place), but the current app does not provide the necessary project-specific service.
 You can read more about implementing one in the [Localization]({%slug globalization-localization%}) article.

+## Slow Performance

+When building a Blazor app, especially on the WebAssembly flavor, it is likely that the first time you have a large set of data and complex interactions will be when you add a Telerik Grid to your project.
+So, it may seem like a slowdown comes from the grid, but this is not necessarily the case, and there are several important factors into play:

+* Whether you build the WebAssembly app in `Debug` or `Release` mode makes a significant difference in its performance.
+To see what you users will see, build your app in `Release` mode.
+It defaults to `Debug` while you are developing it.

+* WebAssembly is still considerably slower than server-side Blazor, and Microsoft are working on that.
+    * The first big improvement that should come from the framework is AOT Compilation (ahead-of-time compilation), and when it becomes available the grid should benefit from it immediately.

+* The performance of the Telerik components is quite close to plain HTML elements rendering, especially considering all the additional features, events and beautiful rendering they add.

+There are also certain measures a web app should take to improve its performance in general.
+For example:

+* Enable [Paging]({%slug components/grid/features/paging%}) or [Virtual Scrolling]({%slug components/grid/virtual-scrolling%}) in the grid, and use a reasonable page size (for exapmle, 10 to 20 or 40, as more than 20 items can rarely fit on a screen anyway).
+Also, if you have many columns, enable [Column Virtualization]({%slug grid-columns-virtual%}).

+* Avoid loading all the data at once, only load and render relevant chunks.
+For example, use the [OnRead event of the Grid]({%slug components/grid/manual-operations%}) for the grid to perform all operations, and use [custom filtering in the ComboBox through its own OnRead event]({%slug components/combobox/events%}#onread).
+This also applies to creating lists of a lot of components in your own `foreach` loops - consider implementing your own virtual scrolling or use the [Telerik Pager]({%slug pager-overview%}) to help you separate them into smaller sets.

+* When using a series of your own components on the page, consider overriding their `ShouldRender` methods so they render only when needed.
+For example, an `EventCallback` whose handler is an `async Task` will render its own component, its parent and siblings twice, and you can reduce that to once.

 ## See Also